open-horizon/anax/README.md

 * Add `"ANAX_LOG_LEVEL=5"` to the `Environment=` configuration in the systemd unit file `/etc/systemd/system/snap.bluehorizon.anax.service`.
 Note that the value `5` is the classification of most debug log messages, `6` is used for even more granular log messages, something like a 'trace' level.
 * Reload the systemd unit file with `systemctl daemon-reload`.
 * Restart the anax process with `systemctl restart snap.bluehorizon.anax.service`.

+#### Development Environment

+Note that the Makefile constructs its own `GOPATH` and builds from it; this is a convenience that can sometimes cause problems for development tooling that expects a project to be in a subdirector of `$GOPATH/src`.
+To use the Makefile to build the project inside your user's `GOPATH`, set the `TMPGOPATH` envvar to `GOPATH` and execute make respecting your user's environment, e.g. `TMPGOPATH=$GOPATH make -e deps`